cfw-guide/cemu.cfw.guide/docs/faq.md

 ## Does Cemu support macOS or Linux?

-Yes, builds are available for both macOS and Linux.
-There are a number of caveats however:
+Yes, experimental native builds are now available for both macOS and Linux.

-- Network functions are disabled on non-Windows builds
-- Performance is limited on Linux, and extremely limited on macOS
-- Compatibility is limited on macOS and you will be more likely come across bugs

 For Linux users, we suggest using [Wine](https://www.winehq.org/) and [Lutris](https://lutris.net/) to run Cemu.
+Native builds and AppImage builds are also [available](https://github.com/cemu-project/Cemu/releases) if you would like to use them.

-If you have an Intel Mac, we suggest running Bootcamp to install Windows, and to run Cemu there instead.
-If you have an Apple Silicon Mac, or don't want to install Windows on your Intel Mac, I have written an installation guide on my personal site at [cemu.emiyl.com/installation](https://cemu.emiyl.com/installation).
+If you have an Intel Mac, we suggest running [Bootcamp](https://support.apple.com/en-gb/guide/bootcamp-control-panel/bcmp29b8ac66/mac) to install Windows, and to run Cemu there instead.
+The macOS build uses a translation layer that can cause low compatibility, crashes, graphical issues and slow performance.

+If you have an Apple Silicon Mac, or don't want to install Windows on your Intel Mac, I have written an installation guide for the native macOS builds on my personal site at [cemu.emiyl.com/installation](https://cemu.emiyl.com/installation).

 ## How do I play games if I do not have a Wii U?